 Potato starch production has a long tradition, but processing is complex.
 Lyckeby Starch relies on Flottweg's proven centrifuge technology to achieve better resource utilization and cost savings.
 The German Flottweg company has been supplying the vegetable processing industry with suitable decanter centrifuges and belt presses for over 30 years.
-These are used, for example, for the extraction of wheat starch, corn gluten and pea proteins - and of course also
+These are used, for example, for the extraction of wheat starch, corn gluten and pea proteins - and of course also for the processing of potatoes.
+Lyckeby Starch has been using a belt press and a decanter since 2015.

-The Challenge and the Solution: Resource-conserving processing saves water and costs

-Like everywhere else, at Lyckeby Starch the tubers are first thoroughly washed to remove soil and impurities.
+Resource-conserving processing saves water and costs Like everywhere else, at Lyckeby Starch the tubers are first thoroughly washed to remove soil and impurities.
 After washing, the potatoes are shredded into tiny fibers.
 The starch is then separated from the fibers in a separate process step.

 What remains is the so-called potato pulp.
 This is where Flottweg's solutions come in, because the mass has to be dried so that the fibres can be extracted.
 Lyckeby Starch previously used up to 20 spindle presses for this purpose, but these required a very high level of maintenance.
 "We had to deploy our own staff to do this," says Thomas Arnesson, Technical Manager at Lyckeby Starch.
 "With the Flottweg belt press, we were able to greatly simplify the process.
-We can use them continuously for a week without additional maintenance and personnel costs.
+We can 2019_lyckeby starch_reference (10) use them continuously for a week without additional maintenance and personnel costs.
 They can then be easily cleaned between production runs."

 Another advantage of the belt press over other processes is that the pulp can be dewater to a greater extent.
 After dewatering the potato pulp, the total dry solids is decisive for the resulting drying costs.
 The Flottweg belt press dewaters the potato pulp in a continuous process to reach the highest possible result.
 The water used can be fed back into the process.
 This makes the process more cost-effective.